bshabashFD/bshabashFD.github.io_old2/_posts/2019-08-03-how-to-use-text-with-rnn.md

 And I hot spite the over-mouth to
 ```

 Well, there we have it.
 We could probably train our model further and make it produce more and more English like text, but let’s stop and think for a second, do we really need to generate our text character by character?
-We can actually make the process much easier for out model and simply split the text into individual words rather than individual characters.
+We can actually make the process much easier for our model and simply split the text into individual words rather than individual characters.
-In my next post, I will present the way to generate our text using a word-by-word split rather than a character-by-character split.
+In my next post, I will present a way to generate our text using a word-by-word split rather than a character-by-character split.